We may earn money or products from the companies mentioned in this post.

 Safety in Venice, Italy

-As with any tourist city, petty crimes and peddlers exist in Venice, too.
+As with any tourist city, petty crimes, pickpockets, and peddlers exist in Venice, too.
 But I never felt anything but safe in Venice.
 You should always be vigilant of your surroundings regardless of where you are, but you don’t have to worry about getting lost in the “wrong part of town”, so to speak, when you are in Venice.
+Just watch your phone, purse, and wallet and you should be fine.

 What to do in Venice, Italy